DuperKnight/DSPT/README.md

     *   Creates a portal at the specified `(xPortal, yPortal, zPortal)` coordinates.
     *   Sets the portal's destination to `(xDestine, yDestine, zDestine)`.
     *   The portal will be active for `expireTime` seconds.
-    *   This command also updates the destination for `/qportal`.

 *   `/qportal`
     *   Creates a "quick" portal 3 blocks in front of the player.